-Provided an appropriate e-mail program is installed on your computer, you can send your presentations via e-mail from within the SoftMaker Presentations.
+Provided an appropriate e-mail program is installed on your computer, you can send presentations by e-mail directly from SoftMaker Presentations.

 - 1. Create or open the presentation that is to be e-mailed. - 2.
 Invoke the File > Send command. - 3.
-Select the file format in which the e-mail is to be sent.
+Select the format in which the document is to be sent.